armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In version 3.8.1 :

+fix UNUSED bug (Duplicate definition for UNUSED #48)

+In version 3.8.0 :

+add POWER HIGH and REMOVE OFFSET action

+In version 3.7.1 :

+fix bug with MicBar upload
+fix bug with BatTxt upload

+In version 3.7.0 :

+add support for RescueOps special version add the new link for the pdf of alain

 In version 3.6.3 :

 updade duplex from issue #33 in github